Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - S3

 **Explanation:**
-"Lightsail" is incorrect; not covered by Savings Plans.
+Lightsail is incorrect; not covered by Savings Plans.
-"Elastic Beanstalk" is incorrect; Savings Plans apply to the underlying compute, not the platform abstraction.
+Elastic Beanstalk is incorrect; Savings Plans apply to the underlying compute, not the platform abstraction.
-"Fargate" is correct.
+Fargate is correct.
 Savings Plans provide discounts for Fargate usage.
-"Lambda" is correct.
+Lambda is correct.
 Lambda compute usage is covered under Savings Plans.
-"S3" is incorrect; Savings Plans do not apply to storage.
+S3 is incorrect; Savings Plans do not apply to storage.

 ---